xengeo/java-fundamentals/bites/06_arithmetic_bite.md

 ## Challenge

 Define a class called `Discounter` which has one Integer field called `discount` and one instance method:

 * applyTo -> takes an integer, subtracts the `discount` and returns the new value

-For example...
+For example:

 ```java
 Discounter discounter = new Discounter(20);